 If I have HPV, will that cause pregnancy problems?

-Even though HPV is common, it is not well studied during pregnancy.
-HPV is not considered a medical reason to avoid pregnancy.
+It is unclear.
+Even though HPV is common, it is not well-studied during pregnancy.
+More research is needed to know if having HPV increases the risks of pregnancy problems.
+Having HPV is not considered a medical reason to avoid pregnancy.
+At this time, HPV has not been associated with any increased risk of birth defects.

 What is the HPV vaccine?